alecdhansen/alecdhansen/README.md

 - 👋 Hi, I’m Alec
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning HTML, CSS, and Javascript
-- 📫 Reach me via email at alecdhansen@gmail.com
+- 📫 Reach me via email at alecdhansen@gmail.com or on LinkedIn at https://www.linkedin.com/in/alec-hansen-9885396a/

 <!---
 alecdhansen/alecdhansen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.